On Temperature-Constrained Non-Deterministic Machine Translation: Potential and Evaluation: Modern MT Systems Are Temperature-Constraint ND-MT

 \subsubsection{Evaluation Methods}

 \paragraph{Lexical-based Methods} We include BLEU~\cite{bleu}, an n-gram-based metric evaluating lexical overlap; ChrF++~\cite{chrf}, an n-gram-based metric capturing both lexical and character-level information; METEOR~\cite{meteor}, a token-level alignment metric; ROUGE(-1, -2, -L)\cite{rouge}, a recall-oriented n-gram overlap metric; and TER~\cite{ter}, a token-level edit distance metric.
+These metrics use the reference as an anchor to show the lexical diversity.